Scalingo/documentation/src/_posts/languages/meteorjs/2000-01-01-telescope.md

 → 'git push scalingo master' to deploy your app
 ```

-## Allocate a MongoDB database
+## Allocate a Scalingo for MongoDB® database

-The Meteor framework uses extensively MongoDB as a database.
+The Meteor framework uses extensively MongoDB® as a database.
 Hence you need to
 provision a new instance of this database to your application.

 ```bash